17 Best YouTube Video Editors for Beginners in 2023

 15. How many hours do YouTubers edit?

 A good rule of thumb is about 30 minutes to 1 hour for each minute of edited video.
-Therefore, if you have a 5-minute YouTube video it could take 2.5 - 5 hours.
+Therefore, it could take 2.5 - 5 hours to edit YouTube videos that are 5 minutes in length.
 If you add features like special effects or advanced color correction, it will take longer.

-However, many of the YouTube video editors on our list are made specifically for beginners and have pre-made templates and one-click effects that allow you to create videos at a much quicker pace.
+However, many of the video editing software for YouTube on our list are made specifically for beginners and have pre-made templates and one-click effects that allow you to edit YouTube videos at a much quicker pace.

 16. How much money are 100K YouTube streams?